cerebral/cerebral/docs/docs/content/migration/01_start_migration.en.md

 }
 ```

 In 2.x you have the following.
-Instead of services you hook up providers that superseeds services.
+Instead of services you hook up providers that supersedes services.

 ```js
 function myAction({input, state, path /*, myProvider, otherProvider */ }) {